-They are more likely to be successful and happy as adults.
+They are more likely to be successful and happy as adults if they have good self-esteem in childhood.
 In terms of their relationships, but also in terms of their professions and finances.

-Isn’t it amazing how a little self-esteem can do so much?
+Isn’t it amazing how a little positive sense of self can do so much?

 So, now you’re probably wondering… “OK, that sounds wonderful, but how can I help my child develop more self-esteem?”